ceviixx/umami-sender/README.md

 Pull requests, suggestions, and bug reports are very welcome!

-### Potential improvements for contributors:
+**Nice starter ideas:**

-- 🧩 Customizing templates for emails and webhook platforms (e.g. Discord, Microsoft Teams)
+* 🎨 Customizable templates for emails and popular webhook platforms
+* 🔔 More webhook destinations (Microsoft Teams, Mattermost, …)
+* 🌐 Additional languages for the UI

 ---

-## 💬 Community
+## 📄 License

-Got questions or feedback?
-Create issue or PR on GitHub
+MIT License – free to use in personal and commercial projects.

+---

+> **Note**: UmamiSender is an independent open‑source project and is not affiliated with [Umami](https://umami.is).